MattChanTK/visual-alexa-shopping-assistant/redirect-server/README.md

 This is pushed separately as a go app.
-Currently it's running on http://alexa-holo.cfapps.io, running via Pivotal Cloud Foundry.
+Currently it's running on http://alexa-holo.cfapps.io, running via Pivotal Cloud Foundry on AWS.